ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Upon launching IDz from your desktop, IDz will prompt you for a "workspace" directory, shown in Figure  2.

-o   For this example, we accept the default workspace and click **OK.**
+    - For this example, we accept the default workspace and click **OK.**

 ![](Images/image175.jpg)